Experience Walking and Hiking

 Te Araroa Walkway

-The NZ walkway from Cape Reinga in the north to Bluff in the bottom of the South Island, this 11km section (4-5hrs) begins at Pakiri Beach and ends at Matakana Valley Rd, before continuing along Govan Wilson Rd and north east to Puhoi Valley.
+The NZ walkway from Cape Reinga in the north to Bluff in the bottom of the South Island and this 11km section (4-5hrs) begins at Pakiri Beach and ends at Matakana Valley Rd, before continuing along Govan Wilson Rd and north east to Puhoi Valley.

 From the Pakiri Beach access (adjacent to the camp ground), follow Pakiri River Rd for 3km to the intersection with Pakiri Rd.
 Cross over and continue south on Bathgate Rd, past the school and several houses.
 Beyond the southern end of Bathgate Rd, go down what looks like a driveway to the Te Araroa sign.